 In theory, all conveyancing solicitors offer the same service and the only difference is the price you pay for that service.
 In practice, some conveyancing solicitors are much better than others – by a country mile!

 The solicitor you choose will firstly depend on whether you are selling a tenanted property.
 If so, look for a solicitor with ample experience in this area, as there are many unique complexities to deal with.
 If not, any conveyancing solicitor will do, but life will be a lot easier and less stressful if you choose someone proactive and easily contactable.

 Many larger firms of conveyancing solicitors these days offer an online-only service.
 This means all paperwork is dealt with via email and contracts are signed and posted.
 This saves time and speeds things up, as you don’t need to visit the solicitor’s office.
-In practice, it often means solicitors are dealing with heavy caseloads and may routinely ignore your emails or phone calls if they are not deemed urgent.
-How much this irritates you will depend on how stressed you are at the time.
+In practice, it often means solicitors are dealing with heavy caseloads and may sometimes ignore your emails or phone calls if they are not deemed urgent.

 It’s sometimes a lot less stressful to appoint a local conveyancing solicitor, as it means you can visit the office in person if you feel the solicitor is fobbing you off.
 It’s also worth considering the estate agent’s in-house conveyancing service if you want an easy life.
 The downside is that they tend to be more expensive.

 The takeaway here is: choose your conveyancing solicitor wisely.
 A good solicitor can get the job done with the minimum amount of stress.
-An overworked or incompetent solicitor will probably give you a nervous breakdown.
+An overworked or incompetent solicitor will probably cause you more stress.

 Property viewings are all part and parcel of selling a property.
 As a landlord, you are not actually living in the property, so it’s handy if the agent can organise viewings for you.
 This saves you from making endless trips to meet buyers and give them the sales spiel.